Homemade Apple Cinnamon Pop-Tarts with Oat Bran Crust

 - 1 tsp cinnamon

-- pinch of raw cane sugar (turbinado – can also use demerara).
-You can add more for a sweeter crust.
+- pinch of raw cane sugar – optional.
+Leave this out for a sugar-free tart.

 What you’ll Do:

 Pre-heat your oven to 375F.
 All ingredients should be refrigerated before using – including the flour.
 Cut the butter into the oat flour using a fork and knife or your fingers.
 Toss in the salt, raw sugar, and cinnamon and mix with fork.
 Add the vanilla, 1 beaten egg, and oil and mix together until a rigid ball can be formed.
 Cover with plastic wrap and place into the refrigerator.

 The crust has a rich brown color even before baking!

 While the dough is chilling, it’s time to make the filling!